Graphight/VS-PatternBuilder/README.md

 - Check for compilation errors in build output

 **Blocks don't place**:
-- Verify you're in Creative mode (required for block placement)
 - Check Vintage Story console for block loading errors
 - Ensure pattern files use valid block codes (e.g., `game:gravel-granite`)
+- In survival mode: Verify you have required materials in inventory
+- Use `.pb info` to see what materials are needed

 **Pattern edits not working**:
 - Use `.pb reload` command to reload patterns from disk